-Snigdha is an India-born, New York-based filmmaker with a background in journalism and advertising.
+Snigdha (She/They) is an India-born, New York-based filmmaker with a background in journalism and advertising.
 Growing up in a small city, she found herself navigating gender norms every day, also reflected in films accessible to her at the time.
 She saw an extremely skewed representation of herself in mainstream media, primarily from a male perspective.

 Their first brush with filmmaking happened in 2006 while studying journalism when they and four other classmates made a docu-drama titled Four Women And A Hole as part of their thesis film.
 The story was about four women on a road trip stuck in a flat tire situation with an all-women cast and crew.
 While filming this project opened them up to the world of cinematography, it also served its purpose of making people uncomfortable with the title and starting a conversation about women and their sexual repression in a patriarchal society.